 Traveling To Tijuana Soon?
 Here are a few tips:

-How to get there: There are two borders you can cross to arrive into Tijuana – San Ysidro and Otay Mesa.
+How to get there: There are two borders you can cross to arrive in Tijuana; San Ysidro and Otay Mesa.
 Otay Mesa is closer to the airport and San Ysidro is closer to the tourist areas.
 You can cross by foot or car.
-If you are flying, you can fly into San Diego International Airport, or Tijuana Airport.
+If you cross by foot, you can park in one of the many lots the last exit in the United States and then walk over the pedestrian bridges.
+If you are flying, you can fly into San Diego International Airport or Tijuana Airport.

 Where to stay: There are many places to stay in Tijuana.
 There is a wide range of hotels, from budget to luxury.
 For a luxury hotel that won’t break the bank, I recommend the K Tower Boutique Hotel By Lucerna which is currently the #1 hotel on Tripadvisor.
 For a mid-level hotel, I suggest the Tijuana Marriott Hotel.
 Finally, for a budget hotel, try the Hotel Real del Rio Tijuana.
 You can also check HotelsCombined for the best Tijuana Hotel Rates.